February is National Pet Dental Month

 What else can you do?

 Daily brushing is the best way to prevent the buildup of plaque and tartar and consequently gingivitis and periodontal disease.
 There are, however, other things you can do to assist with this.
 Using Greenies dental treats daily is a great way to help your pet clean off plaque.
 Contrary to some popular beliefs rawhides and hard bones do not do anything to help with dental care.
 There are also specific dental diets that can be mixed in with your pet’s regular food to help remove plaque on a daily basis.
 Ask your veterinarian which diet they recommend or have in stock.
-Starting non-anesthetic dental cleanings early and often with your pet will also help greatly as a preventive method against dental disease.

 While all of these preventive measures are helpful, regular anesthetic veterinary dental cleanings are important to your pet.
 We, humans, go to the dentist every six months to have our teeth professionally cleaned and we’re brushing our teeth twice a day (or should be)!
 Our pets’ teeth need the same attention; unfortunately they don’t usually like to sit still for it.